carlosganzerla/cl-sqs/README.md

 [queries](db/queries) folder, also.
 It's recommended to create a user with the appropriate permissions on production.
 I didn't create one to not make an opinion about password generation/parameterization.

-### Authentication

-There's an optional `API_KEY` environment variable that lets the user define an authentication key.
-Any crypto-safe randomly generated string of a decent size could do the trick (if you have SSL.
-See below).
-I decided to keep authentication very simple, since the program would run on your controlled infrastructure.

 ### SSL